daavidrgz/dotfiles/README.md

 ## Some notes

-To get the rofi calculator work refer to the original repo [rofi-calc](https://github.com/svenstaro/rofi-calc)
+To get the rofi calculator to work refer to the original repo [rofi-calc](https://github.com/svenstaro/rofi-calc)

 ## Detailed screenshots